mgp1212121212/ck3_intrigue/README.md

     - Works but can be improved
         - Event Scenes Flavor
 ### Logic
-    - ai_will_do & ai_recipients & ai_potential & ai_blockers for all schemes
-    - Add rules for warfare schemes
     - Works but can be improved
         - Improve interaction trait-based stress further
         - Success chances & odds prediction